sutch/image-building-sandbox/README.markdown

    packer build -only=ubuntu-14.04.amd64.virtualbox ubuntu-14.04.json
    ```

+   This step downloads the necessary ISO(s) into the packer_cache directory.
+Maintain any ISOs in this folder to negate the need to download during future builds.

    Note: To rebuild this basic image, remove the output folder output-ubuntu-14.04.amd64.virtualbox before executing the packer build command.

 1. Rename the OVF file to remove the timestamp

-   To allow the OVF image to be used by other Packer templates, rename the OVF file to remove the timestamp.
-The rename-output.sh script can be used to perform this task:
+   To allow the OVF image to be used by other Packer templates, rename the OVF file to remove the timestamp:
    ```
-   bash rename-output.sh
+   mv output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox-*.ovf output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox.ovf
    ```

 1. Download and install the Puppet manifests needed for GitLab from Puppet Forge (installs to HOME/puppet)